 After industry-wide scrutiny of the overhaul of the current home health prospective payment system, the proposed home health groupings model (HHGM) has resurfaced in an updated form—the Patient-Driven Groupings Model (PDGM).

-No doubt, the proposed PDGM rule is now the most significant transformation looming over the home health industry since 2000.
+No doubt, the proposed PDGM rule by CMS is now the most significant transformation looming over the home health industry since 2000.
 Not only does it substantially change episode timing, but it also focuses on transitioning to a value-based payment system.
 As this proposed rule continues to take shape, it is important for home health agencies to understand the shift from volume to value.

 What do you need to know about the new payment model?
+Here are some key elements of the 2020 new payment model:

 - 30-day payment periods